jwagner/simplex-noise.js/README.md

     value4d = noise(x, y, z, w);
 ```

-You can also pass an alternative random function to the constructor that is
-used to build the permutation table.
+You can also pass an alternative random function to the function that is used to build the permutation table.
 This can be used with a custom pseudo random number generator:

 ```javascript
 var random = new Alea(seed),